 Curiosity Cove

 A sustainable, innovative and educational environment for families to interact and learn together through play.
+As seen on dezeen!

 The Concept